 There are two main opt-in methods in marketing: single opt-in and double opt-in.
 The later one differs from the first by an extra step users have to accomplish: After they sign up for your emails, they usually need to go back to their email inboxes and do a specific action to confirm the subscription.

-Many businesses prefer to go with a single opt-in option just because it seems to be faster and more comfortable, especially if most interactions on the website are made through mobile devices.
+Many businesses prefer to go with a single opt-in option because it seems faster and more comfortable, especially if most interactions on the website are made through mobile devices.
 For eCommerce, where the deals are closed quickly and the audience overgrows, this method works fine.

-However, for B2B businesses, where most deals take months to be closed, consider using double opt-in.
-This will ensure the hygiene of your contact list, which in return dramatically influences your email deliverability.
-If you work on the European market, double opt-in is also required as proof that you play by the GDPR law.
+However, for B2B companies, where most deals take months to be closed, consider using double opt-in.
+This will ensure the hygiene of your contact list, which, in return, dramatically influences your email deliverability.
+If you work in the European market, double opt-in is also required as proof that you play by the GDPR law.

 Feedback loops (FBLs) is a service provided by most major ISPs, allowing you to get valuable information about what you’re doing wrong from the first hands—unsubscribed recipients.
 Once they press the Unsubscribe button, these users are asked to fill out a very short survey.
 A typical one looks like this:

 If users complain about inappropriate content, revise your content marketing strategy If they say you send too many emails, decrease the volume to a certain level until you stop getting feedback about that; if the followers claim that they never even subscribed to your emails, maybe it’s time to clear your lead list.